AustralianSynchrotron/sinspect/docs/processing.rst

 which contains the following from left-to-right: x-value, counts, 9-channeltron-channels, 9-extended-channels.
 Occasionally regions in the .xml file may contain no channel data or no extended channel data.
 In these cases, the data is zero-filled with the correct number of entries to match the number of x-values.
 By default, exported region data reflects the value read from the .xml file exactly.
 The counts value is determined by summing those channeltron channels with corresponding checked checkboxes.
 Unchecking a checkbox removes that channel from the sum.
 The contributing channels are reflected by the header of second column; e.g., "Counts 1+2+3+4+5+6+7+8+9" above indicates all channels were summed to get the values in this column.
 Data may also be normalised as described below under normalisation and double normalisation.

+.. note:: SinSPECt exports raw Channeltron Channel Counts, not counts per second.
+If you want to convert to counts per second in your analysis, you will need to divide exported counts values by the Dwell time.

 Data normalisation
 ==================
 SinSPECt operates in one of three modes: 1.
 No processing, 2.
 Single normalisation, 3.
 Double normalisation.